-This course will help student analyze new business venture opportunities, understand financial considerations for starting a new business, develop the marketing knowledge and skills to promote the product/service, understand the importance of the management team, and then
+This course will help student analyze new business venture opportunities, understand financial considerations for starting a new business, develop the marketing knowledge and skills to promote the product/service, understand the importance of the management team, and then develop a business plan containing the supporting materials for the business idea.
+Students and their business plan(s) will be entered in the Governor's Cup Business Plan Competition in February/March where startup funds could be won if their plan is selected.
+Students are selected for enrollment in this course by BRTC business instructor recommendations.

-MGMT 2603 Leadership Issues / 3 credits (3 lec.)
+MGMT 2603 Leadership Issues

 Emphasizes leadership and its application to the process of building, maintaining, and leading work groups in an effective manner.
 Describes the roles of leaders and followers, and how the role of leader changes, and the characteristics of a leader.
 Explores why leaders want to be leaders and the sources of the leader's powers.
 Includes basic business etiquette and creative thinking.
-Spring Semester.